 Each of our children enjoyed a ‘date’ with their daddy most every month when they were small; it is a tradition that has paid back huge dividends even though I did not get quite as many dates.

-Many, many problems and discipline issues were worked out during that time with their Father, and I was able to see my husband grow into the leader he strives to be today.
+Many, many problems and discipline issues were worked out during that time with their Father, and I was able to see my husband grow into the leader he has become today.

 Foster a Strong Relationship Between Them

 Respecting your husband and treating him as a man (not a bad little boy) will go a long way to encouraging him in the right direction.
 Don’t criticize or in any way belittle your husband to your children.
 We won’t be perfect in it, but we can ask for help from the Lord!

 Plan a picnic or a special meal for just them and help her make special treats for her daddy.
 Help her write little endearing notes to cheer him after a day of hard work.
 Find the little things your husband likes to do that your daughter can come along side, and while she is still young, facilitate her helping him.

 Take joy in that very special relationship and foster it; do not begrudge it, for your daughter is learning how to be loved by a real man, flaws and all.
 Where there is sincere and sacrificial love in Christ Jesus, it overflows, and there is enough to go around for everyone!